How much inflation can fiscal policy create? Separating household heterogeneity and liquidity: The quantitative 2-asset HANK model

 \subsubsection{Details on Steady State Solution}

-The household problem needs to be solved on a discretization of the state space: I choose $90$ grid points for both $a$ and $k$, either of which are non-linearily spaced as household decision functions tend to be more non-linear for lower levels of assets.
+The household problem needs to be solved on a discretization of the state space: I choose $90$ grid points for both $a$ and $k$, either of which are non-linearly spaced as household decision functions tend to be more non-linear for lower levels of assets.
 In particular, the grid points for both $a$ for $k$ are spaced according to the ``double exponential'' rule, i.e.

-where $x_{min}$ is the minimum value on the grid for variable $x$, $x_{max}$ the maximum value and $\mathbf{u}(0,x_{max})$ a vector of equidistant points on the interval $[0,x_{max}]$.
-Since household value- and policy functions will feature and additional kink around $a=0$ when the borrowing penalty kicks in, I add 5 additional grid points in the immediate vicinity of that point.
-Given that individual labor productivity is discretized to $17$ points, this means that the household problem is solved on a tensor grid of $90\times 90\times (17+1) = 145800$ points (the ``entrepreneur'' status adds an ``income'' state to the $17$ ``skill'' states).
+where $x_{min}$ is the minimum value on the grid for variable $x$, $x_{max}$ the maximum value and $\mathbf{u}(x_{max}, n_i)$ a vector of $n_i$ equidistant points on the interval $[0,x_{max}]$.
+Since household value- and policy functions will feature an additional kink around $a=0$ when the borrowing penalty kicks in, I add 5 additional grid points in the immediate vicinity of that point.
+Given that individual labor productivity is discretized to $15$ points, this means that the household problem is solved on a tensor grid of $90\times 90\times (15+1) = 129600$ points (the ``entrepreneur'' status adds an ``income'' state to the $15$ ``skill'' states).
 The discretization of the individual labor productivity process follows an off-the-shelf method \`a la \cite{tauchen1986}.
-Whenever interpolation is needed off the grid, I use linear interpolation\\ For the implementation of the multidimensional EGM algorithm, I follow the replication codes for \cite{bayerEtAlaer} closely.\footnote{As of October 2024, these replication codes are available under \url{https://github.com/BASEforHANK/BASEtoolbox.jl}.} Given the random illiquid asset adjustment, the EGM scheme only needs to iterate over marginal value functions (i.e. the derivatives of $V$ with respect to $m$ and $k$) and does not compute $V$ directly.\\ For finding the steady, I iterate over $r^l_{ss}$ and $r^k_{ss}$: Given these values, the remaining steady variables can be backed out and the household-problem solved.
+Whenever interpolation is needed off the grid, I use linear interpolation\\ For the implementation of the multidimensional EGM algorithm, I follow the replication codes for \cite{bayerEtAlaer} closely.\footnote{As of October 2025, these replication codes are available under \url{https://github.com/BASEforHANK/BASEtoolbox.jl}.
+For the analysis in Appendix \ref{app:alt_illiquid}, I combine their algorithm with the 2-asset EGM scheme proposed in the Appendix to \cite{auclertssj}.} Given the random illiquid asset adjustment, the EGM scheme only needs to iterate over marginal value functions (i.e. the derivatives of $V$ with respect to $a$ and $k$) and does not compute $V$ directly.\\ For finding the SS, I iterate over $r^l_{ss}$ and $r^k_{ss}$: Given these values, the remaining SS variables can be backed out and the household-problem solved.
 I then use a heuristic updating procedure to search for $r^l_{ss}$ and $r^k_{ss}$ so that the asset markets clear.